 I hold a B.A. degree in English literature and an M.A. degree in Comparative Literature, both from the Hebrew University of Jerusalem.
-I received my Ph.D. in Comparative Literature from the University of California, Berkeley (2009).
+I received my Ph.D. in Comparative Literature from UC Berkeley in 2009.

 My research has been supported by grants and awards from the National Endowment for the Humanities, the Frankel Center for Judaic Studies, and the Association of Jewish Studies.

-University of Michigan, Department of Middle East Studies and Frankel Center for Judaic Studies (appointed), Germanic Languages and Literatures (affiliated), Comparative Literature (affiliated)
+University of Michigan, Department of Middle East Studies, Frankel Center for Judaic Studies, Department of Comparative Literature (appointed), Germanic Languages and Literatures (affiliated).

 2017— Associate Professor of Modern Hebrew and Jewish Culture